Scottsdaaale/Scottsdaaale/README.md

-- 👋 Hi, I’m Scotty.
-I'm currently attending the Flatiron bootcamp for SE.
-I'm learning JS/react, and ruby/rails.
+- 👋 Hello, I’m Scotty!
+A Flatiron grad who works with react, javascript, rails, and ruby.